procyclinsur/Cheetsheets/istio-cheetsheet.md

 ### *Whitelisting IP Addresses*

-The following whitelists all traffic with
+The following whitelists all traffic with a version of `v1` or `v2` to destinations labeled `app: ratings`

 #### Mixer Settings: